-The Company values its investments in wealth management products issued by a bank classified as short-term investments in the consolidated balance sheets using quoted subscription/redemption prices published by the bank, and accordingly, the Company classifies the valuation techniques that use these inputs as Level 2.
+The Company values its investments in wealth management products issued by banks and pledged deposits placed with a financial institution classified as short-term investments in the consolidated balance sheets (Note 2(k)) using quoted subscription or redemption prices published by the banks and financial institution.
+Accordingly, the Company classifies the valuation techniques that use these inputs as Level 2.

-The carrying amounts of cash and cash equivalents, time deposits, restricted cash, accounts receivable, rebate receivables, accounts payable, other financial assets and liabilities approximate their fair values due to the short-term nature of these instruments.
-Based on the borrowing rates currently available to the Group for debt with similar terms, the carrying amounts of the short-term loans approximate their fair values (using Level 2 inputs).
+The carrying amounts of cash and cash equivalents, time deposits, restricted cash, accounts receivable, amount due from an equity investee, rebates receivable, accounts payable, other financial assets and liabilities approximate their fair values due to the short-term nature of these instruments.
+Based on the borrowing rates currently available to the Group for debt with similar terms, the carrying amounts of the short-term bank borrowings approximate their fair values (using Level 2 inputs).